Mitsui & Co. Plastics Ltd.

 Company

-We have formulated an action plan as follows in order to create a working environment in which women can continue to work and play an active role.
+We have formulated an action plan as follows in order to create a working environment in which women can fully demonstrate their individual abilities.

 1.Plan period

-Goal 1: Increase the percentage of female career-track employees to at least 10%.
+Increase the percentage of women for career-track employees to at least 20%.

 Women’s Career Promotion Measures